Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 #### Offloading

-The gateway can offload shared functionality, such as authentication, TLS certificates or issuing Authorisation tokens.
+TODO: The gateway can offload shared functionality, such as authentication, TLS certificates or issuing Authorisation tokens.

 [Gateway Offloading](https://learn.microsoft.com/en-us/azure/architecture/patterns/gateway-offloading)

 #### Routing

-The service all appears to come from a single domain, so much easier for a client to manage connections to and from the service, improving security.
+TODO: The service all appears to come from a single domain, so much easier for a client to manage connections to and from the service, improving security.

 [Gateway Routing](https://learn.microsoft.com/en-us/azure/architecture/patterns/gateway-routing)